 The type and depth of impaction affects:

-Good news: Regardless of the type of impaction, all surgical wisdom tooth extractions are 100% Medisave claimable up to $1,250 per tooth at Trust Dental Surgery.
+Good news: Regardless of the type of impaction, all surgical wisdom tooth surgerys are 100% Medisave claimable up to $1,250 per tooth at Trust Dental Surgery.
 The cost varies with complexity, but it is all covered.

 How Do We Diagnose the Type of Impaction?